That nagging knee pain during your morning walk. The shoulder ache when you reach for something high. The stiffness that greets you each morning.

 You're taking control of your health the right way.
 With patience and the SLR approach, you'll maintain the active, independent lifestyle that matters to you.

 Remember: Small, smart changes lead to big improvements in how you feel and move.
+You don't have to do this perfectly - you just have to start.

 Share this post